Effect of ion irradiation on superconducting thin films: Materials and methods

 \section{Materials and methods}

-Figure~\ref{wafer_illustration} illustrates the wafer structure and ion implantantion treatment and shows the corresponding transmission electron microscope (TEM) image of a MoSi wafer which was taken after the ion irradiation treatment.
+Figure~\ref{wafer_illustration} illustrates our process and wafer structure, and shows the corresponding transmission electron microscope (TEM) image of a (non-ideal) MoSi wafer taken after the ion irradiation treatment.
 The thin films were sputtered on top of a silicon wafer terminated by a silicon dioxide layer.
-A dielectric layer was added on top of some of the wafers to protect the superconducting film from, e.g., oxidation.
-The wafers were irradiated with argon or gallium ions.
-As a noble gas, argon should irradiate without any doping of the superconducting film.
-On the other hand, gallium had provided promising results in Ref.~\cite{mykkanen_enhancement_2020} without any evidence of doping problems.

-We used Monte Carlo simulations (not shown) to choose an acceleration voltage for each wafer that is expected to maximize the fraction of kinetic energy deposited into the superconduting film.
-Therefore, also the majority of the irradiation ions are deposited into the film.
-We report the irradiation fluences in units of \AA$^{-2} = 10^{16}$~cm$^{-2}$, which roughly corresponds to the number of ions deposited on the area of a single atom.
-It also yields a rough estimate for the percentage of impurity atoms deposited into the superconducting film, since our films of about $10~\mathrm{nm}$ have the thickness of the order of 100 atoms.
+As the next step we protected some of the wafers with a dielectric layer, because thin films might be sensitive to ageing due to oxidation and wafer-scale processing may require significant shelf life.
+We experimented two dielectrics: $20~\mathrm{nm}$ SiO$_\mathrm{2}$ grown by plasma enhanced chemical vapor deposition (PECVD) or $15~\mathrm{nm}$ of Al$_\mathrm{2}$O$_\mathrm{3}$ grown by atomic layer deposition (ALD).
+If necessary, both layers can also be later removed by selective etching.